 2. Ensure All Committee Members Receive Implicit Bias Training

-All search committee members must complete an in-person implicit bias training every three years prior to beginning candidate review.
+All search committee members must complete an implicit bias training in the three years prior to beginning candidate review.
+The Division of Equity and Inclusion has posted training opportunities on their website and recommend that search committees view trainings together, to discuss as a group.
 The first committee meeting should include a discussion on who has/not attended an in-person implicit bias training.

 3. Consider Utilizing a Search Process Advocate